 If you are not sure about the way in which you need to complete the Qualified Dividends and Capital Gain Tax Worksheet, ask for instructions from a specialist.
 It’s a very serious matter, and one shouldn’t make mistakes.
 Also, you need, to know for sure if you are a qualifying subject for the type of dividends in question before you start completing it.
 As a general rule, you need to remember that Qualified dividends are reported on Line 9b or 44 of a 1040 or 1040A form.
 These are the forms you might still find available.
 Nonetheless, keep in mind that 2016 has brought on a new type of form – File Form 1099-DIV, Dividends and Distributions.
 You might need this one to report your qualified dividend income and calculate your taxes.

 Understanding and calculating qualified or non-qualified dividends is not a very difficult thing to do.
-However, since this is quite a sensible issue, it’s best you refer to a professional that can help you.
+However, since this is quite a sensible issue, it’s best you refer to a professional that can help you to manage a qualified dividends worksheet.
 It can be either a broker or an accountant.
 Both will explain to you all the ins and outs.